 Pre-conditions:

-The transferring provider creates a CDA Transfer Summary document and include a Document Summary Section.
+The transferring provider creates a CDA Transfer Summary document and include an IHE Document Summary Section.

 Main Flow:

 The content creator provides the ability to create a CDA document which includes the Synopsis section.
 For example, the transferring provider generates a Transfer Summary document which contains pertinent procedures and results which he would like to call the receiver’s attention.
 He would also like to call the receiver’s attention to members of the patient’s care team and their applicable roles as well as their best means of contact.
-He includes this information in the Document Summary Section and adds it to the document.
-The document also includes the other section with the content he refers to.
+He includes this information in the IHE Document Summary Section and adds it to the document.
+The document also includes the other sections with the content he refers to.

 Post Conditions:

-A Transfer Summary document is generated containing the Document Summary Section and the relevant content.
+A Transfer Summary document is generated containing the IHE Document Summary Section and the relevant content.
 The Transfer summary document is shared with the receiving provider.

 X.4.2.6 Use Case #6: Notes Section